 Here is a salary structure of an RPA business analyst that you could look into to get an idea about how much you will be early as you become a business analyst in an RPA domain.

 What is scope of RPA Business Analyst Profile outside of India?

 Being an RPA business analyst gives you international mobility as there is a very high demand for RPA Business analysts in countries like Ireland, Canada, the USA, UK & Australia.
 The opposition to offshoring of jobs and shortage of skilled labour for mundane jobs have made RPA adoption a must-have for companies across the globe, and the fact that COVID has shown us the weakness in processes in case of calamity has only hastened the resolve of companies to adopt RPA.
 As a matter of fact, RPA is one of the most growing fields in the year 2020.

 Some countries have more RPA BA jobs than others.
 E.g the USA has the most number of RPA BA jobs followed by countries like the UK & Ireland.
 Australia also offers good opportunities for RPA Business Analysts while Canada has very few RPA Business Analyst opportunities but they are growing rapidly.

 Other countries like Singapore, Malaysia & South Africa also offer RPA Business Analyst opportunities but sometimes get overlooked because of less job visibility, language barriers, and the local environment.
 But never the less there is no dearth of such opportunities in the international job market.

-Let me conclude by saying that this profile is indeed a great career path.
-It not only offers good career path and rapid growth but also a sense of satisfaction as you help a company save millions of dollars and make it more lean and agile.
+Let us conclude by saying that an RPA business analyst profile is indeed a great career path.
+It not only offers a good career path and rapid growth but also a sense of satisfaction as you help a company save millions of dollars and make it more lean and agile.